The following brief feature descriptions describe the features in the table above, and provide links to live examples and documentation.

 Queuing: Queuing allows multiple data load or save requests from different UI components to be transparently combined into a single HTTP request with guaranteed in-order execution.
 Queuing makes it easy to reuse data operations across different screens and in different combinations without needing to write screen-specific code to combine operations together.
 Queuing also makes it simple to define transaction boundaries when data in different UI components need to be saved together.
 (Examples: SmartClient; SmartGWT.)

 File Upload & Binary Storage: Single and multiple file uploads can be handled as normal DataSource operation, including normal handling of validation errors.
-Optional automatic storage to SQL (no server code required). (example)
+Optional automatic storage to SQL, Hibernate or JPA (no server code required). (example)

 HTTP Proxying: The HTTP Proxy allows an application to access to web services hosted on remote servers, which are normally inaccessible to web applications due to the same origin policy.
 Once installed, the HTTP Proxy provides transparent proxying of requests without further configuration; public sites may wish to whitelist specific services that may be accessed via proxy, for security reasons.
 (Examples: SmartClient; SmartGWT.)

 HTML5 Charts: Get high-quality charts pre-integrated with Smart GWT components.
 Our HTML5-based charting engine works in all supported browsers, including Internet Explorer and mobile browsers, with no plug-ins required and no requirement to write browser-specific code.
 (Examples: SmartClient; SmartGWT.)
-Note: in Smart GWT 2.5, the HTML5 Charts feature required Power Edition + Analytics.
-In Smart GWT 3.0, only Pro Edition is required.
+Note: prior to Smart GWT 3.0, the HTML5 Charts feature required Power Edition + Analytics.
+In Smart GWT 3.0 and onward, only Pro Edition is required.

 SQL/HQL Templating: Allows the SQL or HQL queries automatically generated by the SQL and Hibernate connectors to be easily customized directly in the DataSource definition, by overriding specific clauses from the automatically generated query, without the need to write Java code.
 SQL Templating makes it trivial to use SQL joins while retaining built-in features like advanced search (SmartClient, SmartGWT examples).
 Even complex reporting queries can still leverage search, data paging, and other built-in features (SmartClient, SmartGWT examples).